Teles-Gabriel/Teles-Gabriel/README.md

 ![Typing SVG](https://readme-typing-svg.herokuapp.com/?color=ccc&size=35&center=true&vCenter=true&width=1000&lines=Welcome!)

 ### Hi there 👋
-My name is Gabriel, I'm 23 years old, I'm a Physics student at the University of Brasilia and I study programming.
+My name is Gabriel, I'm 23 years old, and I'm a student of Network Engineering at the University of Brasília and Systems Analysis and Development at the University of the Federal District (UDF).
+Ex Physics student at UnB.
 Welcome to my profile.

+- Currently, I'm studying Node.js, Angular, TypeScript, and Java.
+- Pronouns: He/Him.

 <!--
 **Teles-Gabriel/Teles-Gabriel** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.